 There is a lot to consider when purchasing hockey skates.
 It is a difficult process and we want to make it easier for you.
-That’s why the team at Honest Hockey has put together the internet’s ultimate review list of best ice hockey skates.
+That’s why the team at Honest Hockey has put together the internet’s ultimate review list of best ice hockey skates of 2023.

 Our list includes skates of all price ranges and budgets, not just the most expensive.